nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Adopted semantic versioning for the specification from http://semver.org/.

 ### Version: 1.0: Status: RC4 ###
- - Changed values in adw-person-stated-gender-1 name and description elements to reflect those in the FHIR valueset at http://hl7.org/fhir/valueset-administrative-gender.html (AdministrativeGender).
+ - Changed values in adw-person-stated-gender-1 name and description elements.
  - Changed valueset reference in ADW-Message-AssessmentNotice-1-Ex01.xml group.question (Patient Consent) from http://fhir.nhs.net/ValueSet/adw-consultation-status-1 to 	http://fhir.nhs.net/ValueSet/careconnect-patient-consent-status-1.
  - Removed red warning text from About page.
  - Amended About page to show October 2015 (latest) version of FHIR.